fmay/cc-js-intro-6-funcs-objs-maps/.guides/sections.md

 - it makes your code easier to understand, especially when coming back to it months later or, very importantly, when other people look at your code for the first time.

-One major practical benefit that we can see in our example code is that objects can be passed from one function to another, making function calls and declarations very simple to read and to code when compared to a long list of function paramters ...
+One major practical benefit that we can see in our example code is that objects can be passed from one function to another, making function calls and declarations very simple to read and to code when compared to a long list of function arguments.

 ```
 showMap(combo);